Freelance Counsellor & Psychotherapist (MBACP)

 -

-Clients remain anonymous and if I am helping you via another entity (e.g. a charity), I will meet their supervisor regarding you.
+Clients remain anonymous and if I am helping you via another entity (e.g. a charity), I will discuss your case with their Supervisor, not my own.
+This means that at any one time, I may be engaging with multiple Supervisors.

 Why is a session 50 minutes long when the diary slot allocated is for 60 minutes?